ToughBuilt Industries Announce - GuruFocus.com

-LAKE FOREST, Calif., July 25, 2022 (GLOBE NEWSWIRE) -- ToughBuilt Industries, Inc. (“ToughBuilt” or the “Company”) ( TBLT; TBLTW), today announced that it has entered into definitive agreements with institutional investors for the issuance and sale of 4,000,000 shares of common stock (or pre-funded warrants in lieu thereof) and preferred investment options to purchase up to 8,000,000 shares of common stock at an offering price of $5.00 per share (or pre-funded warrant) and accompanying preferred investment options, in a private placement priced at a premium to market under Nasdaq rules.
+IRVINE, Calif., July 27, 2022 (GLOBE NEWSWIRE) -- ToughBuilt Industries, Inc. (“ToughBuilt” or the “Company”) (NASDAQ: TBLT; TBLTW), today announced that it has closed its previously announced private placement with institutional investors for the issuance and sale of 4,000,000 shares of common stock (or pre-funded warrants in lieu thereof) and preferred investment options to purchase up to 8,000,000 shares of common stock at an offering price of $5.00 per share (or pre-funded warrant) and accompanying preferred investment options, priced at a premium to market under Nasdaq rules.
 Each share of common stock (or pre-funded warrant) was sold in the offering together with a series A preferred investment option to purchase one share of common stock that is exercisable immediately for a term of three years at an exercise price of $5.00 per share and a series B preferred investment option to purchase one share of common stock that is exercisable immediately for a term of two years at an exercise price of $5.00 per share.
-The private placement is expected to close on or about July 27, 2022, subject to the satisfaction of customary closing conditions.

-The gross proceeds from the offering are expected to be $20 million, before deducting the placement agent’s fees and other offering expenses payable by ToughBuilt.
+The gross proceeds from the offering were $20 million, before deducting the placement agent’s fees and other offering expenses payable by ToughBuilt.
 The Company intends to use the net proceeds from this offering for general corporate purposes, including working capital.

 The securities offered in the private placement and described above were offered in a private placement under Section 4(a)(2) of the Securities Act of 1933, as amended (the "Act") and/or Rule 506(b) of Regulation D promulgated thereunder and have not been registered under the Act or applicable state securities laws.
 Accordingly, the securities may not be offered or sold in the United States absent registration with the Securities and Exchange Commission (the “SEC”) or an applicable exemption from such registration requirements.
 Pursuant to a registration rights agreement with the investors, the Company has agreed to file one or more registration statements with the SEC covering the resale of the securities sold in this private placement.